 Parents of kids at Barnes Intermediate School will never say that cartoons are harmful for their children.
-Not after Brandon Williams, a 13-year-old with autism, saved young Jessica Pellegrino, who choked on an apple piece.
+At least, not after Brandon Williams, a 13-year-old with autism, saved young Jessica Pellegrino, who choked on an apple piece.
 The boy himself claimed that he had learned the Heimlich maneuver from nothing less than SpongeBob SquarePants, a famous kids’ cartoon.